adityaramesh/ccbase/documentation.md

 object that can be used to iterate over the files in the directory.
 The latter does the same, but it also allows for Bash globbing (`*`, `[]`, `?`, and escaping special characters using `\\` all work).
-The only limitation is that recursive directory iteration via globbing is not yet supported.
+The only limitation is that recursive directory iteration via globbing is not yet supported (so only use globbing after the last `/`).

 Dereferencing an iterator within the range returned by either of these functions returns a `cc::directory_entry` object, which has the following three member